Add relative pose to pose graph

-Information matrix, specified as a 6-element or 21-element vector.
-This
+Information matrices, specified in compact form as a six-element vector or 21-element vector.

-vector contains the elements of the upper triangle of the square information
+Each vector is the compact form of the upper triangle of the square

-matrix (compact form).
-The information matrix is the inverse of the
+measurement.
+The matrix is calculated as the inverse of the covariance.
+If

-3-by-3 matrix of pairwise covariance calculations.
+matrix is a 3-by-3 of pairwise covariance calculations.
 Typically, the

 uncertainty is determined by the sensor model.

-poseGraph (2-D), the information matrix is a six-element
+poseGraph (2-D), each information matrix is a six-element

 vector.
 The default is

-poseGraph3D, the information matrix is a 21-element vector.
+poseGraph3D, each information matrix is a 21-element vector.